 Non-compliance with University Officials

 Housing and Residence Life Staff are authorized to make reasonable requests of residents while performing their duties.
-All residents are obligated to comply with these requests in a respectful manner, and failure to comply may result in disciplinary action.
+All residents are obligated to comply with these requests in a respectful manner, and failure to comply will result in disciplinary action.

 Animals are not permitted in student sections of the residence halls.
 This includes pets of guests or visitors who may be present in the building for a short time.
 This policy does not apply to fish, in a tank of 20 gallons or less, service animals or emotional support animals (ESA).
 For inquiries about ESA and the approval process regarding ESAs, contact Disability Support Services (firstname.lastname@example.org).
 Unless previously approved for an ESA by DSS and Residence Life, students may be fined for violation of the pet policy if they are found to have an unapproved animal on campus.

 Posting and Mailing Policy

 The Office of Housing and Residence Life is responsible for monitoring all literature distributed or posted in the public areas of residence hall facilities.
 All literature to be distributed or posted needs to be approved in advance by staff in the Student Success Center or in Housing and Residence Life.
 Information is approved and posted based on the following criteria:

 - HNU departmental information, academic information, student services, and activities information.
 We will accept up to 20 copies of these fliers to be posted in the designated posting areas on each floor and in the lobbies of the Residence Halls.

 - Fliers attempting to sell goods and services, including personal tutoring.
 We will accept 5 copies of these fliers to be posted in the lobbies of the Residence Halls.